Hazardous Exposure in the Military

 - Advocate vigorously for the outcome you want and deserve.

-It’s free to have a Berry Law Firm attorney assess your toxic exposure VA claim.
+It’s free to have a Berry Law attorney assess your toxic exposure VA claim.
 You only pay if we obtain compensation on your behalf.
 If you are a Veteran or survivor of a Veteran and believe you are entitled to VA disability benefits, contact us today.